Does Fructooligosaccarides (FOS) Feed Bad Bacteria?

 How does FOS Work?

 Before we answer that, let’s first understand what FOS is, and how it works.
-As mentioned in our previous articles, FOS are naturally occurring prebiotic’s found in foods such as yacon, tomatoes, bananas, onions and artichoke hearts.
+As mentioned in our previous articles, FOS are naturally occurring prebiotics found in foods such as yacon, tomatoes, bananas, onions and artichoke hearts.
 FOS are fermented in the colon.
 Consuming FOS from natural sources results in fermentation taking place throughout the colon, maximising gut-health benefits.
-This fermentation process feeds beneficial bacteria colonies (including probiotic bacteria) and helps to increase the number of desirable bacteria in our digestive systems that are associated with better health and reduced disease risk.
+This fermentation process feeds beneficial bacteria colonies (including probiotic bacteria) and helps to increase the number of desirable bacteria in our digestive systems.
 Luckily FOS is a natural plant product that we as humans have been widely exposed to, thus limiting the allergic reactions and intolerance when added to foods.

 FOS work by selectively promoting the growth of the beneficial bacteria in the colon.
 This ‘good’ bacterium discourages the growth of harmful bacteria such as C. difficile and E. coli.
-FOS and Inulin fermented in the colon produce Short Chain Fatty Acids (SCFA) and these enhance water, sodium, and electrolyte absorption from the gut and may help with diarrhea.
+FOS and Inulin fermented in the colon produce Short Chain Fatty Acids (SCFA) and these enhance water, sodium, and electrolyte absorption from the gut.

 What exactly is a prebiotic you ask?
 A prebiotic is a non-digestible food ingredient that helps restore and maintain friendly bacteria.
 These friendly bacteria often become damaged due to disease and the intake of medication.